sanger-tol/treeval/docs/usage.md

 ## Full samplesheet

 The samplesheet for this pipeline is as shown below.
 This yaml is parsed by the pipeline and converted into the relevant channels.
+A real production version of this YAML can be found here: [nxOscDF5033.yaml](../assets/local_testing/nxOscDF5033.yaml)

 - `assembly`
   - `sample_id`: ToLID of the sample.